 Section V - Tax Funding Allocation - Are Orinda taxpayers paying their fair share of property taxes to support MOFD?
 This was one of the prime drivers for Orinda taxpayers to form MOFD.

-Section VI - Financial Stability - every government agency that provides its employees with a fixed benefit retirement plan appears to be in distress.
-What condition is MOFD in?
+Section VI - Financial Stability - Every government agency that provides its employees with a fixed-benefit retirement plan appears to be in distress.
+In what condition is MOFD in?

 Summary